Zohair-coder/cst480-website/docs/homeworks/hw2.md

 2. A table that displays all books in the database, sorted alphabetically, constructed from a GET request to your API.
 3. A search input that allows you to search for all books that meet some criteria (e.g. display all books published after some year).

-You can refactor your back-end as needed to work better with your front-end, though you’ll want to keep track of the changes you made for your reflection.
+You can refactor your back-end as needed to work better with your front-end, though you’ll want to keep track of the changes you made for your reflection (see below).

 You’re not required to write automated tests of your front-end or add extensive CSS styling for this assignment.
 We’ll add styling in a later assignment, so don’t bother styling it significantly now.